AdobeDocs/analytics.en/help/admin/tools/user-management/user-migration/developer.md

 ---
 # APIs affected by the user migration{#apis-affected-by-the-migration}

-Adobe is migrating all Analytics login companies a way from [!DNL my.omniture.com] and onto authentication via the Adobe CX Enterprise.
+Adobe is migrating all Analytics login companies a way from [!DNL my.omniture.com] and onto authentication via Adobe CX Enterprise.
 Once a company begins this migration, programmatic user creation and management through the Analytics-specific permissions and `GetLoginKey` methods available via v1.3 and v1.4 of the Analytics Admin API will no longer be supported.
 Such actions will now be enabled across CX Enterprise via `adobe.io`.

 ## API Methods Affected {#methods}